Skip to content

 Do the same for the receiving slots.

 Select RedSlot.
-In its AttachmentPoint component, find the Filtering section and add the Red tag to the Tags list.
+In its AttachmentPoint component, find the Filtering section and add the Red tag to the Attachment Tags list.

 Select BlueSlot.
 Add the Blue tag.

-Objects and slots can have multiple tags
+Objects and slots can carry multiple tags

 5. Add a Filter That Enforces the Tags